plasticuproject/notibit/README.md

 ## Installation

-Visit https://bitmain.com and decide which product you would like to monitor.
+Visit https://bitmain.com and decide which product you would like to monitor. <br />
 Once you have found a product, grab the URL and TINYURL it.

 ### Twitter Setup